-Refer back to Robert Martin’s quotation.
-Your team is going to be reading the codebase significantly more than writing code into it.
-So if the code is too complex and lacks readability, it’ll continue to slow down the production process.
+Refer back to Robert Martin's quotation.
+Your team will be reading the codebase significantly more than writing code into it.
+So if the code is too complex and lacks readability, it'll continue to slow down the production process.

 Developers have great control over readability.
 With an increase in readability comes an increase in the quality of the code.

 What Can You Do About Reducing Code Complexity?